Ecological succession stages and processes with examples Upsc

 Primary and secondary succession

 Primary succession and secondary succession are related to the presence of soil and the absence of soil.
-Primary ecological succession is the one in that life starts primarily in a lifeless area and absence of soil such as barren rocks, sand dunes, glaciers, recent lava flows, etc.
+Primary ecological succession is the one in which life starts primarily in a lifeless area with an absence of soil such as barren rocks, dunes, glaciers, recent lava flows, etc.

-primary succession examples are areas of the volcano eruption, Oil spills, Retreat of the glacier, barren rocks, Landslides, severe soil erosion caused by flood and rains, abandoned man-made structures.
+primary succession examples are areas of volcano eruption, Oil spills, Retreat of the glacier, barren rocks, Landslides, severe soil erosion caused by flood and rains, and abandoned man-made structures.

-These lichen/grasses break the rocks, modify the soil, which is then colonized by other plant communities.
+These lichen/grasses break the rocks and modify the soil, which is then colonized by other plant communities.
 Thus ecological succession occurring on rocks is called Primary succession.

 Primary succession in water

 It is also called Hyrach.
 It will lead from hydric to mesic conditions.
 Small organisms such as Phytoplanktons will appear first.
-Then Zooplanktons appear and feeds on the Phytoplanktons.
-In the next phase, the soft mud that lies on the bottom which is rich in organic matter favours the growth of rooted submerged plants such as Hydrilla, Utricularia, Vallisneria, Chara, Ceratophyllum.
+Then Zooplankton appears and feeds on the Phytoplanktons.
+In the next phase, the soft mud that lies on the bottom which is rich in organic matter favors the growth of rooted submerged plants such as Hydrilla, Utricularia, Vallisneria, Chara, and Ceratophyllum.

 Then gets replaced by Hydrophytes (floating) such as emna, Salivina, Azolla, Wolffia, Pistia, etc.